PD Andreas Roos (PhD)

 PD Dr. rer. nat.
 Andreas Roos

-Research Coordinator - Dept. of Neuropediatrics, University of Duisburg-Essen 🡵
+Research Coordinator / Scientific Officer - Dept. of Neuropediatrics, University of Duisburg-Essen 🡵

 Adjunct Professor - University of Ottawa 🡵